 - Budget – Indicate the amount of money required for the project and how the expenditures will be allocated, using the eligible categories listed above.
-Provide justification for personnel, equipment and for other categories of expenditures that exceed $10K.
+Provide justification for personnel, equipment and other categories of expenditures that exceed $10,000.

-- Letters of Commitment – Include a letter from the Chair or other appropriate administrator from the home department or institution of each co-PI verifying that at least $5K will be committed to the project for each co-PI, if funded by BIBS and NPNI.
+- Letters of Commitment – Include a letter from the Chair, or other appropriate administrator, from the home department or institution of each co-PI verifying that at least $5,000 will be committed to the project for each co-PI, if it is approved.

-- Documentation of appropriate IACUC or IRB approval will be required before any applications can be activated.
+- Documentation of appropriate IACUC or IRB approval should not be included with the application but it will be required before any applications can be activated.

 Evaluation Criteria – Applications that meet the requirements described above will be evaluated based on: